 Trainers, sneakers… call them what you will, but sports shoes aren’t going anywhere.
 And it turns out that the trends change as quickly as everything else we love to wear.
 As they’re now a staple for everyone’s wardrobes, we’re keen to know what we should be investing right now.
 But as we don’t have a fashion crystal ball (although that would be fabulous), we turned to expert Emily Gordon-Smith, head of fashion at Stylus, an innovation research and advisory company that gauges consumer behavior to work out just what people might be shopping for in the future.
 Thanks to Gordon-Smith, we know the five key sneaker trends everyone will want to be seen in.
 Keep scrolling to find out what you need to invest in now to stay ahead of the trainer game.

 But, what sneaker to choose?
 I have conducted my research on the latest trends and compiled a list of our favorite sneakers for women below.
 Muted tones and exaggerated soles are so much in right now.
-A look that remains relevant and popular in 2018 is the white sneaker, which will be rebooted with an exaggerated molded sole that creates an overblown silhouette.
+A look that remains relevant and popular is the white sneaker, which will be rebooted with an exaggerated molded sole that creates an overblown silhouette.
 A muted palette of whites, pastels, and some metallics will offer an ultra-modern look.
 Detailing will be kept to a minimum, featuring only subtle touches like a bias frill.
 It’s very important to sport for fashion, not fitness.
 In the U.S., 75% of sneakers are bought for aesthetics and lifestyle rather than performance.
 Authenticity is key here, with designs staying true to classic sneaker styles and colours (blue, red and white) while being sympathetic to the wider trend towards ‘sports for fashion, not for fitness.

 The ’90s influence fails to waiver.
 Nostalgia will continue to influence sneaker design, feeding also into our first and fourth trends.
 The ’90s was known for its over-the-top, chunky trainer silhouettes (think Steve Jobs’s footwear) and neon flashes.
 Brands will offer colourful, playful looks and exclusive collaborations like the one between Reebok and Lisa Frank.